 Remo Stars: Nigerian Giants Looking Forward to Beating Mamelodi Sundowns in South Africa

-The win put Miguel Cardoso's side one foot in the CAF Champions League group stage while Remo Stars will be looking to win 4-0 or more for them to overturn the first leg result.
+The win puts Miguel Cardoso's side one foot in the CAF Champions League group stage as they hope to win te competition this season after losing in the final last campaign, while Remo Stars will be looking to win 4-0 or more to overturn the first-leg result.

 Remo Stars' boss talks tough ahead of second-leg